SSoelvsten/adiar/docs/example.md

     if (bdd_pathcount(restricted_constraints) == 1) {
       solutions += 1;

-      // Request a true assignment (well, only one exists), and have it
-      // ordered by the columns, such that we can use the output for our
+      // Obtain the lexicographically minimal true assignment.
+Well,
+      // only one exists, so we get the only one left. assignment_file forced_assignment =
+          bdd_min_assignment(restricted_constraints);

+      // Sort the variables back in order of the columns,
-      // purposes.
+      // rather than rows.
       struct sort_by_column
       {
       private: